International Multidisciplinary Research on Topics of Pressing Global Concern

 - Projects proposing to address key policy issues or seeking to develop a concrete policy proposal must reflect non-partisan positions.

-Please Note: You may hold only one fellowship sponsored by the Japan Foundation, which includes the Abe Fellowship, during any one Japanese fiscal year, which runs from April 1 through March 31.
-Current recipients of a Japan Foundation Fellowship and those who will commence that fellowship by March 31, 2013 are ineligible to apply for an Abe fellowship in 2012.
+Please Note: Past recipients of the Abe Fellowship are ineligible.
+You may hold only one fellowship sponsored by the Japan Foundation, which includes the Abe Fellowship, during any one Japanese fiscal year, which runs from April 1 through March 31.
+Current recipients of a Japan Foundation Fellowship and those who will commence that fellowship by March 31, 2014 are ineligible to apply for an Abe fellowship in 2013.
 Fellowship awards are contingent upon receipt of funding from the Japan Foundation Center for Global Partnership.

 Terms of the Fellowship are flexible and are designed to meet the needs of researchers at different stages in their careers.
 The program provides Abe Fellows with a minimum of 3 and maximum of 12 months of full-time support over a 24 month period.
 Fellowship tenure must begin between April 1 and December 31 of a given year.
 Fellowship tenure need not be continuous, but must be concluded within 24 months of initial activation of the Fellowship.